- Aadhaar Card: An Overview

-- To apply for Aadhaar card the applicant needs to submit his address proof, identity proof, date of birth proof, etc.
+- To apply for an Aadhaar card the applicant needs to submit his address proof, identity proof, date of birth proof, etc.

-- In some cases the applicant may not be able to furnish such documents.
+- In some cases, the applicant may not be able to furnish such documents.
 For such cases, you need to apply using the enrolment forms but you will also have to take the help of an introducer.

-- You can even apply for Aadhaar with the help of the person who has already enrolled with Aadhaar, that person can be head of your family.
+- You can even apply for Aadhaar with the help of the person who has already enrolled with Aadhaar, that person can be the head of your family.

 - The verification of your address and identity will then become the responsibility of the introducer.
 If you don’t have a person who is head of your family then you can approach an introducer who is registered with UIDAI and is generally appointed by the registrar.

-- Once your form has been submitted, the procedure becomes the same as that for applications which are supported by documents.
+- Once your form has been submitted, the procedure becomes the same as that for applications that are supported by documents.
 The introducer will also have to support your application by giving his biometric data and attest the application alongside your attestation, whenever required.